mathigon/textbooks/triangles-and-trigonometry/content.md

 ---
 > id: trig-functions-1

-{.todo} TODO – Abbreviations: sin x, cos y
+{.todo} COMING SOON – Abbreviations: sin x, cos y

-{.todo} TODO – Using calculators
+{.todo} COMING SOON – Using calculators

-{.todo} TODO – Examples
+{.todo} COMING SOON – Examples

-{.todo} TODO – Radians vs degrees, swapping the angles
+{.todo} COMING SOON – Radians vs degrees, swapping the angles

-{.todo} TODO – Rationalize the denominator.
+{.todo} COMING SOON – Rationalize the denominator.

 ---
 > id: inverse-trig

 ### Inverse Trignometric Functions

-{.todo} TODO – Inverse functions
+{.todo} COMING SOON – Inverse functions

     // The word inverse is probably familiar to you.
 In mathematics, once you learn how
     // to do an operation, you also learn how to “undo” it.
 For example, you may